karpathy/nanoGPT/README.md

 ![nanoGPT](assets/nanogpt.jpg)

 The simplest, fastest repository for training/finetuning medium-sized GPTs.
-It is a re-write of [minGPT](https://github.com/karpathy/minGPT) that prioritizes teeth over education.
+It is a rewrite of [minGPT](https://github.com/karpathy/minGPT) that prioritizes teeth over education.
 Still under active development, but currently the file `train.py` reproduces GPT-2 (124M) on OpenWebText, running on a single 8XA100 40GB node in 38 hours of training.
-The code itself aims by design to be plain and readable: `train.py` is a ~300-line boilerplate training loop and `model.py` a ~300-line GPT model definition, which can optionally load the GPT-2 weights from OpenAI.
+The code itself is plain and readable: `train.py` is a ~300-line boilerplate training loop and `model.py` a ~300-line GPT model definition, which can optionally load the GPT-2 weights from OpenAI.
 That's it.

 ![repro124m](assets/gpt2_124M_loss.png)

-Because the code is so small and simple, it is very easy to hack to your needs, train new models from scratch, or fintune pretrained checkpoints (e.g. biggest one currently available as a starting point would be the GPT-2 1.3B model from OpenAI).
+Because the code is so simple, it is very easy to hack to your needs, train new models from scratch, or finetune pretrained checkpoints (e.g. biggest one currently available as a starting point would be the GPT-2 1.3B model from OpenAI).

 ## install